max-ieremenko/SqlDatabase/Examples/CSharpMirationStep/readme.md

 Any assembly script is
 - .exe or .dll .NET assembly
 - target framework is 4.5.2 or .net core 2.2
-- has exactly on class with script implementation
+- has exactly one class with script implementation

 This project is an example of script implementation.
 The build output is 2.1_2.2.dll with target framework 4.5.2.